 Why does all this matter?

-All this talk of the brain is really just the science behind what we already know.
+This neurological jargon is really just the science behind what we already know.
 Persistent, stretching repetition facilitates learning.
-The beauty of the neuroscience is that it tells us that the brain is on our side, working for us – not, as it may feel sometimes, working against us.
+But the beauty of the neuroscience is that it tells us that the brain is on our side, working for us – not, as it may feel sometimes, working against us.

 The core insight is that repetition eventually makes habits and skills feel automatic.
-But as James Clear points out in his bestseller Atomic Habits (UK, US), the question should always be “how many repetitions are required to make a behaviour automatic?” and not how much time.1
+But as James Clear points out in his bestseller Atomic Habits, the question should always be “how many repetitions are required to make a behaviour automatic?” and not how much time.1

 Repetition, and not time, is what makes habits stick.
 If we focus on time, we risk undermining the quality of the behaviour we are repeating and therefore missing out on the neurological support from our brains.